Young Leaders in National Security Fellowship 2023

 The Counter Extremism Group (CEG) Young Leaders in National Security Fellowship aims to identify, nurture, and guide young people interested in counter-terrorism and counter-extremism issues and looking to pursue a career in these or closely related fields.
-It is headed by two of the most eminent experts in the UK in this field: Lord Carlile of Berriew and Sir Alex Younger.
+This year it is headed by two of the most eminent experts in the UK in this field: Lord Carlile of Berriew and Suzanne Raine.

-As part of this free, week-long course, CEG will also provide access to a leading range of experts and decision-makers who can provide them with exhaustive and unparalleled insight into key issues facing the UK today.
-This includes:
+As part of this free, week-long course, CEG will also provide access to a leading range of experts and decision-makers who can provide an exhaustive and unparalleled insight into key issues facing the UK today.

 - The nature of the terrorism threat.